By John Robison

 Let’s look at a typical payback program for a Multi-Line machine.
 One of the payback programs available for a five-line Double Diamond machine pays back 88.757% when played with one coin per spin and 92.516% when played with five coins per spin.
 For 1,000 spins, the expected loss rises from 112.43 coins (11.243% of 1,000 coins) for one-coin play to 369.25 (7.385% of 5,000 coins) for five-coin play.

-Personally, I don’t like having winning combinations land on a payline that I haven’t activated, so I always play full coin when I play Multi-Line machines, even though it's not the right thing to do, mathematically speaking.
-Sometimes I put the math aside in favor of having more fun playing a machine.
+Personally, I don’t like having winning combinations land on a pay line that I haven’t activated, so I always play full coin when I play Multi-Line machines, even though it’s not the right thing to do, mathematically speaking.
+Sometimes I put the math aside in favour of having more fun playing a machine.

 Play one coin on each line on Multi-Coin/Multi-Line video slot machines – I never would have believed a few years ago that video slots would take over as much of the slot floor as they have.
 Some casinos today have half or more of their slot floors filled with video slots.